On the Convergence and Calibration of Deep Learning with Differential Privacy: Discussion

 \section{Discussion}

-In this paper, we establish a framework of the convergence analysis for DP deep learning, via linear algebra properties of the NTK matrix.
-Our framework applies to general neural network architecture, loss function, and optimization algorithm.
-We show that in the continuous time analysis, the noise addition does not affect the convergence but the per-sample clipping does.
-We then propose the global clipping method, which has provable advantages in convergence with the same privacy guarantee as the existing local clipping.
-Our clipping can outperform the local clipping in the sense of lower loss, better calibration, and comparable prediction accuracy.
+In this paper, we provide a continuous-time convergence analysis for DP deep learning, via the NTK matrix, which applies to the general neural network architecture and loss function.
+We show that in such a regime, the noise addition only affects the privacy risk but not the convergence, whereas the per-sample clipping only affects the convergence and the calibration (especially with different choices of clipping thresholds), but not the privacy risk.

+We then study the accuracy-calibration trade-off formed by the DP training with different clipping norms.
+We show that using a small clipping norm oftentimes trains the more accurate but mis-calibrated models, while a large clipping norm provides a comparably accurate yet much more calibrated model.
+In fact, several follow-up works have demonstrated that DP training with large $R$ is remarkably accurate and well-calibrated on large transformers with $>10^8$ parameters \citep{zhang2022closer}, and it significantly mitigates the unfairness on various tasks \citep{esipova2022disparate}, while preserving privacy.

-A future direction is to study the discrete time convergence when the learning rate is not small.
-One immediate observation is that the noise addition will have an effect on the convergence, which needs further investigation.
-Another direction is to develop more fine-grained analysis, for instance, on the convergence rate of specific tasks, network architectures, or optimizers.
-This is an important problem because our current analysis focuses on the terminal phase of training, yet in practice, DP training usually stops before convergence due to the limited privacy budget.
+A future direction is to study the discrete time convergence when both the learning rate and added noise are not small.
+One immediate observation is that the noise addition will have an effect on the convergence in this case, which needs further investigation.
+In addition, the analysis of commonly-used \textit{mini-batch optimizers} is also interesting, since for those optimizers, the training dynamics is no longer deterministic and instead stochastic differential equation will be used for analsis.
 Lastly, the inconsistency between the cross-entropy loss and the prediction accuracy, as well as the connection to the calibration issue are intriguing; their theoretical understanding awaits future research.